Celebrating the Power of the Written Word to Create Change

 On June 26, 2024, Goddard Riverside invited the community to join us for an in-person discussion about Food for Hope: How John van Hengel Invented Food Banks for the Hungry with the author Jeff Gottesfeld, winner of our 2023 Goddard Riverside CBC Youth Book Prize for Social Justice.
 The event took place at our Children’s Book Giveaway at our Isaacs Center.

-Join us on October 15th for an in-person discussion about Excluded: How Snob Zoning, Nimbyism, and Class Bias Build the Walls We Don’t See with the author Richard Kahlenberg winner of our 2023 Goddard Riverside Stephan Russo Book Prize for Social Justice.
-The event will take place at Fordham University’s Lowenstein Center, 113 W. 60th Street, New York, NY 10023 at 5:30 PM.
+On October 15th, Goddard Riverside partnered with Fordham’s Graduate School of Social Service and invited the community to join us for an in-person discussion about Excluded: How Snob Zoning, Nimbyism, and Class Bias Build the Walls We Don’t See with the author Richard Kahlenberg, winner of our 2023 Goddard Riverside Stephan Russo Book Prize for Social Justice.
+This event took place at Fordham University’s Lowenstein Center.
+The discussion was moderated by Gail Collins, an Opinion columnist for The New York Times.

 The Book Prizes celebrates the power of the written word to create change in the name of justice for all people—a value shared by the publishing community and Goddard Riverside.
 Learn more.